CAR ACCIDENTS INJURIES

 While this example is very straightforward, reality is rarely this black and white.
-Hiring an attorney will greatly increase an injured driver’s settlement or case award following an accident with a negligent driver.
-Additionally, the right attorney will know how to gather the evidence necessary for proving causation and securing the maximum amount of compensation possible for his or her client.
+Hiring a personal injury attorney will greatly increase an injured driver’s settlement or case award following an accident with a negligent driver.
+Additionally, the right car accident lawyer will know how to gather the evidence necessary for proving causation and securing the maximum amount of compensation possible for his or her client.

 Louisiana's Car Accident Laws

 Louisiana state laws contain a few issues that drivers should know before engaging in any type of legal battle.
 First, the statute of limitations for personal injury claims is much shorter in Louisiana than most other states .
 Injured plaintiffs in any type of personal injury situation only have one year from the date of an injury, or the date of discovery of an injury, to file a lawsuit.
 It’s crucial to act quickly after a car accident to have the best chance of securing compensation for your damages.

 Louisiana also follows a pure comparative negligence law .
 Many states use a modified comparative negligence law that allows plaintiffs to secure compensation for damages for which they are partially at fault, up to 50%.
 Louisiana’s pure comparative negligence law instead allows plaintiffs to secure compensation even if they are 99% at fault for an accident – they would simply secure 1% of the claimed amount.